Alternative successions to the English and British Crown: Descendants of George Plantagenet, Duke of Clarence

-This line's claim to the Crown is based upon the argument that Edward IV was not the son of Richard Plantagenet, 3rd Duke of York, and thus had no legitimate claim to the Crown.
+This line's claim to the Crown is based upon the argument that Edward IV was not the son of Richard of York, 3rd Duke of York, and thus had no legitimate claim to the Crown.
 Therefore, when Richard was killed at the Battle of Wakefield, his claim passed first to his eldest legitimate son, Edmund, Earl of Rutland, who was executed shortly after the battle, and then to George, Duke of Clarence.
 Another point is that Henry VI passed a law in 1470 that should both he and his son Edward of Westminster die without further legitimate male issue, the crown was to pass to Clarence, as Henry had placed an attainder upon Edward IV.
 When Henry VI and Edward both died in 1471, Clarence became the legal heir of the House of Lancaster.

 The current descendant of this line is Simon Abney-Hastings, 15th Earl of Loudoun.
 The line of succession is as follows: